FilipaGo/imdb-redesign-mobile-site-prototype/README.md

 IMDb's Mockups.</p>
 <br></br>

-With this redesign I was looking to create more visually impactful and appealing pages, easy to use, and highlight engaging content.
+With this redesign I aimed to create more visually impactful and appealing pages, easy to use, and highlight engaging content.

 I kept the contents that are updated more frequently on the homepage, to stimulate and encourage frequent access and consultation by the users.